zaptst/zap/README.md

 # ZAP ("Ze'test Anything Protocol")

-> A streamable structured interface for reporting tests in real time.
+> A streamable structured interface for real time reporting of developer tools.

-**Important!** This specification is a work in progress and is seeking feedback from potential users such a testing framework authors and CI/CD providers.
+**Important!** This specification is a work in progress and is seeking feedback from potential users such a developer tooling authors.
 It may change dramatically based on feedback.

 ## Motivation

-There are hundreds of different testing frameworks across every programming language.
+There are thousands of different developer tools across every programming language.
 Each of them has their own way of reporting the results of tests while they are runnning and after they are completed.

-But we need some standard formats for reporting test results so that tools can work together without having to support hundreds of different formats for every language.
+But we need some standard formats for reporting their results so that tools can work together without having to support hundreds of different formats for every language and tool.

 Today there exists two prominent formats for reporting test results: